zkxl/zkxl.github.io/_posts/2017-03-28-github-notes.md

 > git branch -d ideaTest
 ```

+If you like the changes you made "ideaTest" branch, you can:
+1. commit them on "ideaTest" branch
+2. switch back to master branch
-If you like the changes you made "ideaTest" branch, you can merge these changes to the working version on master branch.
+3. merge these changes to the previous working version on master branch.
 ```shell
 > git checkout master
 > git merge ideaTest